dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 An app may enter a state where swiping an item of content is not a valid operation.
 In such cases, the <xref:Microsoft.Maui.Controls.SwipeView> can be disabled by setting its `IsEnabled` property to `false`.
 This will prevent users from being able to swipe content to reveal swipe items.

-In addition, when defining the `Command` property of a `SwipeItem` or `SwipeItemView`, the `CanExecute` delegate of the `ICommand` can be specified to enable or disable the swipe item.
+In addition, when defining the `Command` property of a `SwipeItem` or `SwipeItemView`, the `CanExecute` delegate of the <xref:System.Windows.Input.ICommand> can be specified to enable or disable the swipe item.